Determining best path route using path monitoring metrics

 Based on the Network Service Groups in the match ACL of the policy, you can apply PBR for multiple domains having multiple IP addresses.

-In HTTP-based path monitoring of applications, the management center associates the applications/NSGs to the egress interface only when the PBR configuration meets the following criteria:
+The management center associates applications and NSGs with the egress interface only when the PBR configuration meets these criteria:

 • The match ACL contains the monitored applications.